 1240 W. Harrison St.

-Susan Goldman is a distinguished professor of psychology and education in UIC’s College of Liberal Arts and Sciences, and a founding co-director of UIC’s Learning Sciences Research Institute.
+Susan Goldman is a Professor Emeritus and a founding co-director of UIC’s Learning Sciences Research Institute.
 She conducts research on subject matter learning, instruction, assessment, and on roles for technology, especially in literacy and mathematics.
 Goldman is widely published in discourse, psychology and education journals.
 She is has been elected to the National Academy of Education, named a Fellow of the American Educational Research Association and of the Society for Text and Discourse, and selected as the Inaugural Outstanding Alumnus of the Learning Research and Development Center.
 Goldman serves the field through a number of editorial appointments, including executive editor for Cognition & Instruction and associate editor for Journal of Educational Psychology.
 She sits on the editorial board of Reading Research Quarterly, Journal of the Learning Sciences and Educational Psychologist.
 Goldman is a board member and of the International Society of the Learning Sciences and served as its president from 2011 to 2012.
 She also has served as president of the Society for Text and Discourse, and vice-president for Division C of the American Educational Research Association.

 A particular focus of her current research is on understanding the literacy demands in different disciplinary contexts and the implications of these demands for supporting learning.
 She is pursuing this work in the context of a recently funded major initiative of the Institute for Education Sciences, U. S. Department of Education, Read for Understanding Across Grades 6 through 12: Evidence-Based Argumentation for Disciplinary Learning.
 As principal investigator for this grant, Goldman is coordinating a research and development collaboration among five institutions (University of Illinois at Chicago, Northern Illinois University, Northwestern University, WestEd, and Inquirium LLC) and several school districts.
 They are researching the processes, instructional practices and materials needed to support evidence-based argumentation from multiple sources in literature, history and science across grades six to 12.